daostack/DAOstack-Hackers-Kit/docs/stack/subgraph/queries.md

   2. Entity name is same as provided in [Entity list](../Entity) but in `lower case`.
   3. You can [query for single entity](#query-for-single-entity) by providing Entity `id`.
   4. You can [query for multiple Entities](#query-for-multiple-entities) by changing entity to plural. i.e. `proposal` -> `proposals`
+  5. The `complex-field` i.e. fields that are themselves an Entity such as *dao* and *proposals* in above example, need to be wrapped in `{}` and provided with the subfield needed to be queried
+  6. Filter and Sort is not available for complex fields

 ## Query for single Entity